aimeerivers/playwright-cucumber-template/README.md

     npm run cucumber

+This will run cucumber headless in parallel.

 This will not run cucumber scenarios tagged `@wip` (work in progress).
 To run `@wip` scenarios use:

     npm run cucumber:wip

+This will run in a visible browser, and not in parallel.

 ## Linting and formatting